To determine which laser safety window to buy, refer to the following criteria:

 [ii] Optical Density refers to a general trend should look at the specifications of the eyewear before purchase.

-Question: If I have a window, why do I need laser safety glasses?
+Question: If I have a laser safety window, do I need laser safety glasses?

-Answer: We get asked if the laser is full enclosed is it fine to only have a window; laser safety standards still say no. According to laser safety standards and best practices, when working with a class 3B or class 4 laser, one should always wear appropriate laser safety eye protection.
+Answer: Yes!
+According to laser safety standards and best practices, when working with a class 3B or class 4 laser, appropriate laser safety eye protection must still be worn.
 If you have questions about your particular system, please give us a call.

 Question: Is twice the thickness twice the protection?

-Answer: No, for most windows (and assume all of them unless you call and we say otherwise), a certain amount of dye is in each laser safety window and the specifications are the same regardless of the thickness.
+Answer: No. For most windows a certain amount of dye is in each laser safety window, and the specifications are the same regardless of the thickness.
 Different thicknesses are simply to enable the window to fit into different places.
-If you have any questions, be sure to reach out.